It’s almost back-to-school time, what better way to fit in a final summer getaway than tackling your shopping list with your friends in Fort Wayne.

-Around the corner from DeBrand Fine Chocolates, and also located in the Ash Skyline Plaza, is a new boutique, The Find.
+Across the street from DeBrand Fine Chocolates, is The Find.
 I was immediately digging the vintage chic look and feel of the wooden accents and distressed end tables.
 The “finds” you’ll discover in The Find though are hardly distressed.
 With a wide array of goods for sale, you can buy women’s clothing, skincare products, jewelry, adorable baby blankets and onesies, even unique cards if you forgot to pick-up that birthday card while you were out-and-about.

 My next and final stop downtown was The City Exchange, a unique opportunity for small business owners.
 Instead of one shop, The City Exchange is a cluster of storefronts in one place.
 As a way to get small businesses off the ground, shop owners can rent space in The City Exchange and sell their goods out of them.
 The City Exchange includes Poptique, selling gourmet popcorn, The Juice Jar, selling organic and healthy juice drinks and smoothies, and The Narwall and the Manatee, a collection of skin care products, scrubs and moisturizers, and much more.

 Unfortunately, during my boutique shopping experience, I couldn’t go to a few storefronts because hours can vary by location.
 If you spot a boutique you think you want to visit on your shopping adventure, be sure to look up a store’s hours of operation beforehand.